baldricloth/AppBoilerplate/README.md

 # How to use
 In order to run the boilerplate you need to :
+* Install Node.js if you don't have it
 * Run `npm install`
 * Run `gulp`